-Aligned to the priority being given to preserving and maintaining the Municipality current infrastructure, the 2020/21 budget and MTREF provide for extensive growth in the area of asset maintenance, as informed by the asset renewal strategy and repairs and maintenance plan of the Municipality.
+Aligned to the priority being given to preserving and maintaining the Municipality current infrastructure, the 2021/22 budget and MTREF provide for extensive growth in asset maintenance, as informed by the asset renewal strategy and repairs and maintenance plan of the Municipality.
 In terms of the Municipal Budget and Reporting Regulations, operational repairs and maintenance is not considered a direct expenditure driver but an outcome of certain other expenditures, such as remuneration, purchases of materials and contracted services.
 Considering these cost drivers, the following table is a consolidation of all the expenditures associated with repairs and maintenance: